wsapiens/spark-property-manager/README.md

 # \q
 ```

-Login by the created user and create pgcrypto extension for password encryption
+Log in with the created database user and enable the pgcrypto extension for password encryption.

 ```bash
 $ psql -U username -d dbname